bharadx07/techtoday/README.md

 ```
 ## Issues

-Leave an Issues in the [Issues](https://github.com/bharadwajduggaraju/techtoday/issues) tab
+Leave an Issue in the [Issues](https://github.com/bharadwajduggaraju/techtoday/issues) tab

 ## License